 Despite the various applications mentioned above, only a few studies have focused directly on using LLMs for power system simulations.
 These studies, however, only focus on conceptualizing the potential of LLMs in the simulation field \cite{ding2023exploration}, showcasing their current capabilities \cite{huang2023large, ding2023exploration}, and assessing their effectiveness in generating general-purpose code for power system studies \cite{bonadia2023potential, dong2024exploring}.
 While these studies offer valuable insights, they did not address the limitations pointed out earlier that limit LLMs' simulation performance.
 Although the standard RAG approach used in \cite{RAG, ding2023exploration, dong2024exploring} can indeed enable LLMs to incorporate external power systems knowledge, it is unsuitable for simulation tasks.
-This is because the standard RAG retrieves information based on the entire request as a single unit, which fails to capture the nuanced structure of complex simulation requests, often conflating distinct function-related and option-related elements, thereby leading to inefficiencies and reduced retrieval accuracy.
-Consequently, existing works fall short of systematically developing and advancing LLMs’ capability to handle complex power system simulations.
+This happens because the standard RAG retrieves information based on the entire request as a single unit.
+As a result, it fails to capture the nuanced structure of complex simulation requests.
+It often conflates distinct function-related and option-related elements, leading to inefficiencies and reduced retrieval accuracy.
+Consequently, existing works fall short of systematically developing and advancing LLMs' capability to handle complex power system simulations.